 Auburn Tort Lawyers

-In Auburn, Alabama, a "tort" is defined as any civil wrong, besides breach of contract, for which the law provides a remedy.
+In Auburn, California, a "tort" is specified as any civil wrong, besides breach of contract, for which the law provides a remedy.

-Essentially, any bad act in Auburn, Alabama that gives you the legal right to sue the person who committed the act, is a tort.
-Your specific right to sue is called a "cause of action."
+Essentially, any bad act in Auburn, California that gives you the legal right to sue the person who committed the act, is a tort.
+Your particular right to sue is called a "cause of action."

 Find a Auburn Lawyer that Specializes in Your Area of Need:

-How Can A Auburn, Alabama Tort Lawyer Help?
+How Can A Auburn, California Tort Lawyer Help?